Portrush West Strand, Northern Ireland

 West Strand looking west

-The Portrush West Strand, on the Causeway Coast in Northern Ireland, also known as Mill Strand or West Bay, stretches between the black rocks at West Strand Road and the South Pier Portrush Harbour and is a very popular resort beach in Northern Ireland on the north coast.
+The Portrush West Strand, on the Causeway Coast in Northern Ireland’s north coast, also known as Mill Strand or West Bay, stretches between the black rocks at West Strand Road and the South Pier Portrush Harbour and is a very popular resort beach in Northern Ireland’s north coast.
+Visitors often enjoy walking past Barry’s Amusements, the historic attraction located on Kerr Street.
+Once known as Northern Ireland’s largest amusement park, Barry’s Amusements has long been a family entertainment hub, drawing generations with its traditional rides and seafront location.
+Its evolution into Curry’s Fun Park continues this legacy.
 As this magical beach is in very close proximity to all the action in the town centre and amusements nearby, Portrush has a great holiday feel around the year.

 Portrush West Strand is Blue Flag certified, meaning the classically arching beach is beautiful, safe, and clean!
 There is a Lifeguard on duty each day during the season between July 1 and September 30, from 11 am until 7 pm.